richgel999/fpng/README.md

 fpng.cpp compared to lodepng.cpp: fpng.cpp is 12-16x faster with roughly 15-18% larger files.

+On 32bpp images with correlated alpha signals (a common case in video games) qoi outputs files 1.7x larger vs. fpng and 1.98x larger vs. lodepng.

 Benchmark using the 184 QOI test images:

 ```